kaurshalpreet/Updated-Portfolio/README.md

 [The index.html page can be accessed via github page here](https://kaurshalpreet.github.io/homework2/index.html)

-The index.html has links to my LinkedIn, Facebook & Github profiles.
+The index.html has links to my LinkedIn & Github profiles as well as my email address and Contact number.
 You can also navigate to portfolio and contact pages.

 ---